GauravSinha07/TerpData-Sport-Consulting/README.md

 Mission Objective:

 ●	Identify Winning percentages in last 21 years

 ●	Determine the opponents against whom the team has the highest and lowest winning rates.

-●	Show percentages of Winning in each location
+●	Show percentages of Winning in each location.

 ●	Calculate the goals scored and conceded each season and over the 21-year period.